snowfrogdev/weave/docs/language/grammar.md

 - Blank lines are skipped at the lexical level
 - Space required after `-` for choices
-- STRING is any line not starting with `- `
+- STRING is any line not starting with `-` followed by a space